Sachi Cunningham

-Sachi Cunningham is an American filmmaker, surf photographer, and journalist.
+Sachi Cunningham is an American filmmaker, surf photographer, journalist and Professor Emerita of Multimedia Journalism at San Francisco State University.

 Career

-Cunningham is the director and producer of SheChange, an upcoming documentary about female surfers.
+Cunningham is the director and producer of Big Wave Women (formerly SheChange), an upcoming documentary about female surfers.
 She is also a journalism professor at San Francisco State University.

 She was a producer and director of photography for PBS FRONTLINE/World.
 She was also a video journalist for the Los Angeles Times.

 Education

 Cunningham is an alumnus of Brown University and the UC Berkeley Graduate School of Journalism.